Our unique analysis of the bills Dixon sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

 From Jan 1981 to Oct 1992, Dixon missed 192 of 4,353 roll call votes, which is 4.4%.
-This is better than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+This is on par with the median of 4.4% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|